-Hackney CAB provides free advice on a range of issues including benefits, consumer problems, employment issues, housing problems, legal issues, debt advice, relationship, family and personal problems as well as tax and utility related topics.
+- Hackney Citizens Advice: provides free advice on a range of issues including benefits, consumer problems, employment issues, housing problems, legal issues, debt advice, relationship, family and personal problems as well as tax and utility related topics

 Hackney Law Centre

-Free legal advice and representation for those who live or work in Hackney.
-Free advice surgeries in housing, debt, consumer law, and small claims.
+Free legal advice and representation for those who live or work in Hackney, along with free advice surgeries in housing, debt, consumer law, and small claims.
 020 8985 8364.
 Hackney Law Centre.

 Hackney Advice Service